helio-fm/helio-sequencer/Docs/getting-started.md

 ## Pattern roll

-You don't necessarily need that editor.
-Helio was designed to be a hybrid linear-based/pattern-based sequencer, so you could just stay in the piano roll mode and treat your project as one big canvas.
+You don't necessarily need that editor, Helio was designed to be a hybrid linear-based/pattern-based sequencer, so you could just stay in the piano roll mode and treat your project as one big canvas.

 However, the pattern roll is helpful for rearranging experiments:

 ![patterns]

-Pattern roll also allows you to tweak some track parameters, like key offset of velocity multiplier.
-In future, it may shift towards more parametric sequencer features.
+Pattern roll allows you to tweak individual clip parameters: change key offsets and velocity multipliers, or apply [parametric modifiers](parametric-modifiers.md) to different instances of the same track.

+*A hack: I often shift the key offset for all clips as a trick to reset my mental state to notice nuances I wasn't noticing while working on the piece.*

 #### See also: [track grouping](tips-and-tricks.md#clips-and-track-grouping)